xpipe-io/xpipe/FAQ.md

 One example would be connecting and accessing files on a docker container as there's no real protocol to formally connect here by default.
-XPipe can simply execute `docker exec -i <name> sh` to open a shell into the container and handle this shell exactly the same way as any other shell connection.
+XPipe can simply execute `docker exec -i <name> sh` to open a shell into the container and handle the file management through this opened shell by sending commands like `ls`, `touch`, and more.

 More broadly, XPipe can work on any shell connection, regardless of how it is established.
-From its perspective, there's no visible difference between a remote ssh connection and a shell to a local docker container.
+From its perspective, there's no visible difference between a remote ssh connection, a shell in a docker container, or your local system shell.

+If you are more interested in the implementation details, you can read the [introduction article](https://foojay.io/today/presenting-xpipe/) on foojay.io.

 ## Does it run on my system?